Unique-Divine/Neural-Networks-for-Gravitational-Lens-Modeling/README.md

 You can now run through the ipython notebook and model gravitational lenses with neural networks!

 #### If you'd like to get your hands a bit more dirty:
 1) The data provided here is just for fun.
 You can produce simulated data using the following script: "[src/Lensing_TrainingImage_Generator.m](https://github.com/Unique-Divine/Neural-Networks-for-Gravitational-Lens-Modeling/tree/master/src)".
-This is a matlab script that contains all the required functions to generate simulated lenses.
-The only thing needed for this is a sample of unlensed images (e.g., from the GalaxyZoo, or GREAT3 datasets).
+This is a MATLAB script that contains all the required functions to generate simulated lenses.
+The only thing needed for this script is a sample of unlensed images (e.g., from the GalaxyZoo, or GREAT3 datasets).

 2) You can use "init.py" to setup the models.
 Then with "single_model_predictions.py" you can get the predictions of a single network.
 Alternatively, after running "init.py". you can run "combo_prediction.py", to combine the 4 models (see the paper referenced above).
 If you'd like to train your own model, use "train.py".
 You can train the existing models (there're about 11 models defined in "ensai_model.py").